wanforge/quotes/README.md

 ## S
 - 🌛 So is cheerfulness, or a good temper, the more it is spent, the more remains.
 - 🌠 Subdue your appetites, my dears, and you've conquered human nature.
+- 🍀 Sports do not build character.
+They reveal it.
 - 💡 Success is where preparation and opportunity meet.
 - 💻 Success in business requires training and discipline and hard work.
 But if you're not frightened by these things, the opportunities are just as great today as they ever were.
 - 🔥 Sometimes being a friend means mastering the art of timing.
 There is a time for silence.
 A time to let go and allow people to hurl themselves into their own destiny.
 And a time to prepare to pick up the pieces when it's all over.